How to Find Reliable Investment Income for Retirement

 Prior to retirement, you must set up your investments so that they deliver reliable investment income.
 Some types of investment income are more reliable than others.
 When it comes to retirement income, there are many different approaches you can take as to how to use income producing investments.

-I find it helpful to break investment income approaches into three categories: predictable, variable, and guaranteed.
+A good method to understanding different approaches it to break investment income into three categories: predictable, variable, and guaranteed.
 Each has its pros and cons.

 Predictable Investment Income